LecJackS/jumpcutter/README.md

 ---

 ### Main diffs to Carykh project:

+* Process a list of video files, not only one per call (using the bash script from before)-

+* Sub diivide original video into smaller chunks to process individually, and then merge.
+This way, we prevent the TEMP folder to be HUGE.

+  eg: If the video is 1GB, you can expect a TEMP folder of ~30GB, so if first dividing the original video into 10 chunks of 100MB, the TEMP folder will be around ~3GB

+  `--chunk_duration 15` will set each chunk to be approximately 15 minutes each (the separation process is not exact, but it's really fast).

 * `frame_rate` is now a required parameter as "auto discover frame rate" does not work